 The campaign resulted in increased awareness of the Street Smart messages and improved pedestrian and driver behavior.
 Survey responses indicated that the campaign was highly visible throughout the community.
 After the campaign, there was an increase in the number of pedestrians who used crosswalks throughout the downtown area, and 100 percent of drivers stopped for pedestrians in the crosswalk on Mine Brook Road by the Bernardsville Print Center.

-To read the full report, click the image below.
+To read the full report, click here or on the image below.